 Were You the Victim of Telemedicine Fraud?

 As a doctor, it’s important to keep an eye out for these types of fraudulent schemes filtering through your emails and online messages.
 If you receive any fishy request via a telemedicine service, be sure to follow the correct protocol before you put your name behind anything.
 Be especially cautious when helping elderly patients, and pay special attention to their prescriptions or other medical activity that could point to a scam.
 If your patients are victims of telemedicine fraud, it could put your medical license at risk by default.

 Telemedicine fraud is still a relatively new issue, which is why it’s important to stay vigilant and informed.
 If you are a medical professional, make sure you know how these fraud schemes work, where they’re striking, and how to protect yourself.

-Contact Hendershot, Cowart & Hisey, P.C.today to speak with one of our experienced attorneys.
+Contact Hendershot Cowart P.C. today to speak with one of our experienced attorneys.